 I find, as I study the founder’s understanding of the courts, a slight contradiction in their overall beliefs about government.
 They set up the government with the keen and overt understanding that man is flawed and hungry for power.
 However, both Hamilton and Madison treat those on the court with less scrutiny and suspicion of potential wrong doing.
 Perhaps this is because the courts were initially made so weak.
 They may have believed that even ambitious men on the courts couldn’t overcome the shortfalls of judicial power.

 But, I digress.
-My point here is this: the court is the one area that I believe the founders, or more specifically Hamilton and Madison, overlooked and misjudged (pun intended 😉).
-If these two men were to magically appear to America today, the immense power of the courts would likely be the most astounding to them.
+My point here is this: the court is the one area that I believe the founders, or more specifically Hamilton and Madison, overlooked or misjudged (pun intended 😉).
+If these two men were to magically re-appear in America today, the immense power of the courts would likely be the most astounding to them.

 Hamilton continues: “Its propriety having been drawn into question by the adversaries of that plan, is no light symptom of the rage for objection, which disorders their imaginations and judgments.
 The standard of good behavior for the continuance in office of the judicial magistracy, is certainly one of the most valuable of the modern improvements in the practice of government.
 In a monarchy it is an excellent barrier to the despotism of the prince; in a republic it is a no less excellent barrier to the encroachments and oppressions of the representative body.
 And it is the best expedient which can be devised in any government, to secure a steady, upright, and impartial administration of the laws.”

-Ironically, it now comports itself as if it is now the weakest branch, but that’s a topic for another time.
+Ironically, it now comports itself as if it’s now the weakest branch, but that’s a topic for another time.

 Two: The Judiciary Is The Least Dangerous Branch to the Constitution